pmagwene/Bio313/lecture-01/acquainted-R.md

 What kind of data structure is `turtles`?
 What happens when you call the `read.table()` function without specifying the argument `header=T`?

-You'll be using the \texttt{read.table()} function frequently.
+You'll be using the `read.table()}`function frequently.
 Spend some time reading the documentation and playing around with different argument values (for example, try and figure out how to specify different column names on input).

-Note: \texttt{read.table()} is more convenient but \texttt{scan()} is more efficient for large files.
+Note: `read.table()` is more convenient but `scan()` is more efficient for large files.
 See the R documentation for more info.